-If you edited or accidentally saved a version of the Notice of Privacy Practices document and want to revert back to the default, we've included a copy for you below.
-Just delete the text in the current Notice of Privacy Practices document and copy and paste the text below:
+If you edited or accidentally saved over the Notice of Privacy Practices document included in your SimplePractice account and want to revert back to the default text, we've included this below.
+Just delete the text in the current Notice of Privacy Practices document and copy and paste the following:

 NOTICE OF PRIVACY PRACTICES